selfrefactor/rambdax/files/README.md

 - Truthy with `Boolean`
 - Has the same type as `defaultValue`(according to `R.type`)
-- It is neigher empty object or empty array
+- It is neither empty object or empty array

 ```
 R.defaultToStrict('foo', undefined) // => 'foo'